Considering A Career In Mental Health? How To Become A Therapist

 During your undergrad years, you can participate in various degree programs to lead to your desired career in therapy.
 Some colleges and universities offer programs specifically related to mental health and treatment.
 To be able to go on to get your master's degree, you must have a bachelor's degree (four years), which can be in any of the following subjects:

 - Child Development

-There are many different types of therapy that a person can choose to specialize in such as, but not limited to:
+If you have not yet decided on a specific type of therapy, graduate school can allow you to decide.
+There are many different types of treatment that a person can choose to specialize in, including but not limited to the following:

-- Marriage and Family Therapy
+- Marriage and family therapy

-- Recreational Therapy
+- Recreational therapy